Dash-Industry-Forum/dash.js/test/functional/readme.md

 - ```selenium.js``` provides the configuration for the Selenium nodes configuration.
 Only 'local' configuration is provided so far
 - ```os.js``` and ```browsers/*.js``` provides the available Selenium configurations for executing the tests on the different browsers on different platforms
 - ```applications.js``` provides the configuration for some web application that can be used to execute the tests
-- ```streams.js``` provides the list of input streams to be used by the tests, based on streams list provided in dash-if-reference-player sample.
+- ```streams.js``` provides the list of input streams to be used by the tests, based on streams list provided in dash-if-reference-player sample
+- ```sources.js``` provides the customization of websites to perform tests on.
+Keep the given format of the referenced .json file.

 ## Running tests on Windows
 #### WebDrivers